Bianca Gascoigne: Career

-TV career

 In 2006, Gascoigne won ITV's reality TV show Love Island which was set in Fiji.
 In July 2008, she competed against glamour model Danielle Lloyd in the TV show Gladiators in a celebrity special, which she went on to win, supporting a charity for domestic violence.
 She also presented Big Brother's Big Mouth from 15 to 18 July 2008, and appeared in an episode of the BBC Three reality programme Snog Marry Avoid? during which she performed a rap to POD.
 In 2010, Gascoigne took part in Celebrity Coach Trip with her friend Imogen Thomas.
-In 2012, Gascoigne auditioned for the ninth series of The X Factor and in this program she sang the Mary J. Blige song I'm Goin' Down, but failed to make it to bootcamp, as the judges claimed that there were already some "excellent" performers in her category and described her voice as being "mediocre".
+In 2012, Gascoigne auditioned for the ninth series of The X Factor and in this programme she sang the Mary J. Blige song I'm Goin' Down, but failed to make it to bootcamp, as the judges claimed that there were already some "excellent" performers in her category and described her voice as being "mediocre".
 Gascoigne appeared in the nineteenth series of Channel 5 reality show Celebrity Big Brother, making it to the final vote on Day 32 and placing sixth.
 She participated, with Simone Di Pasquale, in the sixteenth edition of Ballando con le stelle, the Italian version of Dancing with the Stars aired by Rai 1, obtaining the second place in the final episode.

-Worked at Ryan’s Bar Sydney?